Khaemweset: Burial

 Whilst first exploring the Serapeum of Saqqara between 1851 and 1853, French Egyptologist Auguste Mariette was confronted by a huge rock, which could only be moved by the use of explosives.
 Once the shattered remnants of the rock were removed, an intact coffin was discovered which contained the mummy of a man, accompanied by numerous funerary treasures.
 A gold mask covered his face, and amulets gave his name as Prince Khaemweset, son of Ramesses II and builder of the Serapeum.
 These remains have now been lost but Egyptologists believe that this was not the grave of Khaemweset and that the remains were those of an Apis Bull made into a human form to resemble the Prince.

 The Egyptologist Aidan Dodson is quoted writing in his book "Canopic Equipment from the Serapeum of Memphis":

 Gold mask with the likeness of Khaemweset from the Apis bull burial.

 "Designated Apis XIV, it comprised a wooden sarcophagus, largely embedded in the ground, with its upper part largely crushed.
 Inside, there was what had the appearance of a human mummy, its face covered by a somewhat crude gold mask, damaged by damp and bearing a considerable quantity of jewelry, some bearing the name of Prince Khaemweset.

 In spite of its appearance, the mummy proved to be a mass of fragrant resin, containing a quantity of disordered bone.
 Although frequently stated to be the mummy of Khaemweset, on the basis of its possessing his jewelry, the mass of resin containing bony fragments is far more reminiscent of the undoubted Apis of tombs E and G. Its formation into the simulacrum of a human mummy also finds echo in the anthropoid coffin lids that covered the resinous masses within the sarcophagi of Apis VII and IX, there can thus be no doubt that the burial is actually that of the bull, Apis XIV."

+As a result, it's believed that Khaemweset was likely buried in KV5, a large rock-cut tomb built for the sons of Ramesses II in the Valley of the Kings.

 Pectoral from Khaemweset's Serapeum tomb burial bearing Ramesses II's cartouche.

 During earlier excavations the Waseda University expedition found the remains of a monument which may have been Khaemweset's "ka-house".